ankilla/sonarqube-jenkins-terraform-demo/README.md

-# Jenkins CICD Pipeline for Terraform Code for Instance launch.
+# Jenkins CICD Pipeline for Terraform Code for Instance launch